Angela Eiter

 Angela "Angy" Eiter (born 27 January 1986 in Arzl im Pitztal) is an Austrian professional rock climber who specialises in competition climbing and sport climbing.
 In competition lead climbing, she won three IFSC World Cups in a row (2004–2006), and four IFSC World Championships.
 In 2011, she achieved her 25th win in World Cup and her 42nd podium.
-She is also one of the strongest sport climbers in the world, and in 2017, became the first-ever female in history to climb a route, La Planta de Shiva.
-In 2020, she became the first-ever female in history to complete the first free ascent (FFA) of a route, Madame Ching.
+She is also one of the strongest sport climbers in the world, and in 2017, became the first woman to climb a route, La Planta de Shiva.
+In 2020, she became the first woman to complete the first free ascent (FFA) of a route, Madame Ching.